JHeirons/skycademy-guide/1b-anatomyofaflight.md

 ![radio tracking](1/radiotracking.JPG)

-- During the the payload receives GPS data from satellites overhead
+- During the flight, the payload receives GPS data from satellites overhead
 - It then combines its location with some other data including time, temperature and a timestamp to create a sentence
-- This sentence is then transmitted using RTTY / LoRa or both down towards receivers on the ground
+- This sentence is then transmitted using RTTY and/or LoRa down towards receivers on the ground
-- The team launching the payload receive the data and use this to follow the balloon
+- The team launching the payload receives the data and uses this to follow the balloon
-- Other HAB enthusiasts use also receive the signal, provided they know about the launch
+- Other HAB enthusiasts can also receive the signal if they have similar tracking equipment
-- Anyone receiving the transmissions can upload their data to the habhub.org website, uploaded data can be seen in the logtail
+- Anyone receiving the transmissions can upload their data to the habhub.org website.
+Uploaded data can be seen in the logtail
 - The website collates all data and uses it to plot the payload position on a map
 - Using this distributed tracking system means that the flight isn’t dependant on a single person receiving and makes it much more likely that a flight can be tracked and recovered.

 ![radio frequencies](1/radiofrequencies.JPG)

-- The slide above illustrates the restrictions involved in transmitting a radio signal from a balloon, the tiny pink section here indicates the small proportion of the UK radio spectrum which is permitted for this use.
+- The slide above illustrates the restrictions involved in transmitting a radio signal from a balloon.
+The tiny pink section here indicates the small proportion of the UK radio spectrum which is permitted for this use.
-- Countries around the world have different restrictions or conditions on using radio equipment at altitude, for example in the USA you need a HAM radio license in order to transmit.
+- Countries around the world have different restrictions or conditions on using radio equipment at altitude.
+For example, in the USA you need a HAM radio license in order to transmit.
 - It’s important to check the local restrictions in your country before planning your flight

 ![flight prediction](1/flightprediction.JPG)

-- Before flying you will need to run predictions and simulations in order to get an idea of the likely flight path and any obstacles to your flight going ahead.
+- Before flying, you will need to run predictions and simulations in order to get an idea of the likely flight path and any obstacles to your flight going ahead.
-- Obstacles might include restricted airspace, borders, landing close to a built up area, large bodies of water
+- Obstacles might include restricted airspace, borders, built up urban areas, and large bodies of water

 ![summer flightpath](1/flightsummerpath.JPG)

-- This image shows a typical path for a flight taking place in the summer, the black and green paths being 2 different payloads
+- The above image shows a typical path for a flight taking place in the summer, the black and green paths being two different payloads
-- Often flights travel in one direction (usually east in the UK) at low altitudes and as they reach higher altitudes the wind direction can dramatically change.
+- Often flights travel in one direction (usually east in the UK) at low altitudes before changing dramatically as the wind changes at higher altitudes.
 - The shape of the path is affected by the payload mass, balloon size, volume of helium, size of parachute and time of day.
 It’s therefore possible to adjust a flight path by adjusting these variables.

 ![radio horizon](1/radiohorizon.JPG)